Campaign Season Activities

 Staying Nonpartisan and Bipartisan in Campaign Season

 Whatever you choose to do during election season, remember always that CCL is both nonpartisan (we do not engage in partisan politics or endorse candidates) and bipartisan (we work with people from both of the major parties).
-If your current member of Congress asks to speak at one of your meetings, you are welcome to have them attend, though you should discourage explicit campaigning.
-For more information, see the Planning A Joint Virtual CCL Meeting With Your Member Of Congress training.
+If your current member of Congress asks to speak at one of your meetings, you are welcome to have them attend, though you should be clear they are invited as your current Representative/Senator and you should discourage campaigning.
 If one candidate, incumbent or non-incumbent, is invited to speak at your meeting, all candidates should be invited to avoid a campaigning event.
 Whatever activities your group engages in should be evenhanded toward all candidates.
-If you have any questions about what events to attend or what your ask should be, please reach out to your Regional Director or to CCL staff.
+If you have any questions about what events to attend or what your ask should be, please reach out to your State Coordinator or Network Director.

 1. Citizens’ Climate Lobby is a nonpartisan organization.
 During electoral campaigns, we have the opportunity to connect with individual candidates on the issue of climate change, while being clear that we do not support, endorse or organize for individual candidates or political parties.
-We work to build political will for a livable world and strong climate action to reach the goal of a 50% reduction in our emissions below 2005 levels by 2030.
-We know that only by securing support from a significant number of elected officials from both of the major parties will our plan become law.
+We empower everyday people to bridge divides and build political will for effective climate solutions in Congress.
+We know that only by securing support from a significant number of elected officials from both of the major parties will our plans become law.

 2. As individuals, you are encouraged to participate in our democracy and our elections in whatever way you would like.
 Read more tips on what you can do in the “And what about our democracy?” section of the Developing Your Chapter Action Plan, including registering to vote and helping others participate in our elections.
 However, if you are widely seen as a CCL leader in the community, you might want to consider how your individual activities, including on social media, will impact how you and CCL are seen.
 People may not be able to distinguish your partisan work from your nonpartisan role in CCL.
 And, whenever we are wearing our CCL hats, we need to act in ways that are consistent with our goals and values.
 We need to act during campaign season in ways that leave us well positioned to work with whomever wins the election.